 Because NOI-2 had not yet been implemented by 2015, it was included in the NOP for the Revised Project, although with the caveat that the need for the measure was uncertain.
-Subsequently, the Port determined to delete the proposal to modify or eliminate MM NOI-2 as an element of the Revised Project.
+Subsequently, the Port determined not to include MM NOI-2 as an element of the Revised Project.
 The LAHD is investigating feasible ways to implement MM NOI-2 as originally imposed in order to mitigate the significant noise impacts in the Knoll Hill and Pacific Avenue/Front Street Neighborhoods.
-Therefore, analysis of the potential impacts of modification or elimination of MM NOI-2 was removed from the SEIR as unnecessary.
+Therefore, analysis of the potential impacts of modification or elimination of MM NOI-2 need not be considered in the SEIR.

 Nevertheless, when the Port determined, during the course of preparing the Draft SEIR, that capacity of the CS Container Terminal had increased incrementally compared to the capacity identified for the Terminal in the 2008 EIS/EIR, the LAHD commissioned a quantitative screening analysis to determine whether the assumed incremental increase in Terminal throughput that is being assumed to occur under the Revised Project has potential to result in new or substantially more severe significant noise impacts, relative to those disclosed for the Approved Project in the 2008 EIS/EIR.
-This screening analysis is presented in Appendix E2 of the Draft SEIR.
+That screening analysis is presented in Appendix D2 of the Draft SEIR.

-The analysis (in Appendix E-2) which does not assume any reduction in noise impacts due to implementation of MM NOI-2 concludes that the assumed incremental increas in Terminal throughput under the Revised Project would not cause new or substantially more severe significant noise impacts compared to those disclosed for the Approved Project in the 2008 EIS/EIR.
+The screening analysis, which does not assume any reduction in noise impacts due to implementation of MM NOI-2, concludes that the assumed incremental increase in throughput under the Revised Project would not cause new or substantially more severe significant noise impacts compared to those disclosed for the Approved Project in the 2008 EIS/EIR.
 Accordingly, the potential for new or substantially more severe significant noise impacts due to the Revised Project need not be considered in the SEIR.

-8.1 Recreation
+13.0 Recreation